The best time to do this survey is between May and September.

 Send your results to: FREEPOST RSCH-CHYJ-HYYC, OPAL, Centre for Environmental Policy, Imperial College, South Kensington, London SW7 2AZ.

-Recording sheets and information on 12 important pests and diseases to look out for
+Recording sheets and information on pests and diseases to look out for

-Guide: Six pests and diseases that could pose a serious threat to our trees
+Guide: Pests and diseases that could pose a serious threat to trees

 Find out how the survey fits into the National Curriculum in England (PDF, 53KB)